inspec/inspec/docs/resources.rst

    end

 kernel_module -- DONE
 =====================================================
 Use the ``kernel_module`` InSpec resource to test kernel modules on |linux| platforms.
 These parameters are located under ``/lib/modules``.
 Any submodule may be tested using this resource.

 Syntax -- DONE
 -----------------------------------------------------
-A ``kernel_module`` InSpec resource block declares a module name, and then tests if that module is a loadable kernel module.
-For example:
+A ``kernel_module`` InSpec resource block declares a module name, and then tests if that module is a loadable kernel module:

 .. code-block:: ruby